Environmental & Water Resources Engineering

 The Program has a PhD research program which offers students the chance to do original research.
 Such high level research may contribute to a new view of an aspect of environmental and water resources engineering, or a solution to an existing problem.
 It also provides students with the opportunity to obtain the credentials in the environmental and water resources engineering profession needed to practice engineering at the highest level.
 Most PhD students are supported on research assistantships (click here for current RA openings).
 Graduates of the PhD program are employed in a variety of areas including faculty positions at, Colorado State University, Union College, University of Pennsylvania, Case Western Reserve, University of Florida, University of New Hampshire, the State University of New York at Buffalo, University of New Haven and Worcester Polytechnic Institute.

 Individual Ph.D. programs are specially designed to reflect the interests and needs of each Ph.D. candidate.
 Many students entering the Ph.D. program hold an M.S. degree in environmental engineering or similar field, but this is not a requirement.
 In addition to the doctoral degree requirements of the Civil and Environmental Engineering Department and the UMass Graduate School concerning admission, residency, dissertation, and examinations, the EWRE Program requires mastery of knowledge in the major area and at least 18 credits of approved coursework beyond those used to meet the degree requirements for the M.S. degree in Environmental Engineering (or equivalent degree).
 Typically, six of these credits are devoted to a research skill, such as statistics, numerical methods, or engineering mathematics; the remaining 12 are chosen to support the student’s research and academic interests.
-All UMass PhD students must earn 18 credits of Doctoral Dissertation work (CEE 899) and be in residence as a full-time student for a minimum of one year.
+For students entering the PhD program without an MS degree, or with an MS degree in an unrelated field, the minumum coursework requirement is normally 43 credits (25 + 18).
+In addition all UMass PhD students must earn 18 credits of Doctoral Dissertation work (CEE 899) and be in residence as a full-time student for a minimum of one year.

 To earn the PhD degree students must complete the following milestones.
-The Preliminary Comprehensive Examination is administered after 2 or 3 semesters of coursework in the PhD program; the exam includes written and oral components and must be successfully completed.
+The Preliminary Comprehensive Examination is administered after all or nearly all of the coursework for the PhD program has been completed (e.g., usually following 2 or 3 semesters of coursework for students already having a related MS degree).
+The exam includes written and oral components and must be successfully completed for the student to continue in the program.
 The student must then prepare and defend a Dissertation Prospectus before their dissertation committee.
 No sooner than 7 months after a successful prospectus defense, the student must make a final presentation and defense of their dissertation.
 In general, the overall duration for earning a PhD degree is typically four years beyond the MS degree.